Hank Bauer: Player

 Bauer (center), with Yogi Berra and Mickey Mantle.

 In his 14-season Major League Baseball career, Bauer had a .277 batting average with 164 home runs and 703 RBIs in 1,544 games played.
 He recorded a career .982 fielding percentage.
 Bauer played on seven World Series-winning New York Yankees teams and holds the World Series record for the longest hitting streak (17 games).
 Perhaps Bauer's most notable performance came in the sixth and final game of the 1951 World Series, where he hit a three-run triple.
 He also saved the game with a diving catch of a line drive off the bat of Sal Yvars for the final out.
+Bauer recorded a hit in all seven games of the 1956 World Series and 1957 World Series and the first three games of the 1958 World Series for a total of seventeen straight postseason games with a hit.
+His hitting streak set a major league record that was tied by Derek Jeter and Manny Ramirez over four decades later but it was not surpassed until Ketel Marte did so in 2023 (as for players with consecutive hits in World Series games, no player has surpassed the 17 by Bauer).

 At the close of the 1959 season, Bauer was dealt by the Yankees to the Kansas City Athletics in a trade which brought them future home run king Roger Maris (1961).
 This deal is often cited among the worst examples of the numerous trades between the Yankees and the Athletics during the late 1950s – trades which were nearly always one-sided in favor of the Yankees.

 In 1961, Athletics manager Joe Gordon chose to start Leo Posada over Bauer in the Opening Day starting lineup.

 Manager

 On June 19, 1961, the Athletics fired Gordon and Bauer was named the team's playing-manager.
 Bauer retired as a player one month later.
-He managed the team through the end of the 1962 season, going 107-157 over 264 games (for a .405 win percentage), and the A's finishing ninth in the ten-team American League both years.
+He managed the team through the end of the 1962 season, going 107–157 over 264 games (for a .405 win percentage), and the A's finishing ninth in the ten-team American League both years.